uqee/coretechs-stackedit-workspace/Curaçao Check/TermsOfService.md

 m. a Client is a Politically Exposed Person as defined above;

-n. a Client violates other rules and obligations set forth in these Terms and Conditions, as well as in other Legal documents listed above.
+n. a Client violates other rules and obligations set forth in these Terms of Service, as well as in other Legal documents listed above.

 6.2.
-Unless otherwise provided in these Terms and Conditions, in case of termination of a Client’s account Client’s deposits (if any) will be paid out to the account from where they have been received or withhold in case return of the deposits turn out to be impossible or costly.
+Unless otherwise provided in these Terms of Service, in case of termination of a Client’s account Client’s deposits (if any) will be paid out to the account from where they have been received or withhold in case return of the deposits turn out to be impossible or costly.
 Any costs associated with the return of the Client’s deposits shall be made at their expense.

 6.3.
 If we cancel all Client's bets and winnings, the Client will be required to return funds that were withdrawn from his or her account.

 6.4.
-If you violate the terms of the clauses 6.1. (e), 6.1. (f), 6.1. (g), 6.1. (h), 6.1. (j) of these Terms and Conditions or clause 7 of the Legal document titled “Bonuses and Promos” , (1) we shall withdraw our obligation to return or otherwise compensate you for the funds deposited in your account; (2) your account shall be terminated; (3) all transactions made during the specified period shall be cancelled.
+If you violate the terms of the clauses 6.1. (e), 6.1. (f), 6.1. (g), 6.1. (h), 6.1. (j) of these Terms of Service or clause 7 of the Legal document titled “Bonuses and Promos” , (1) we shall withdraw our obligation to return or otherwise compensate you for the funds deposited in your account; (2) your account shall be terminated; (3) all transactions made during the specified period shall be cancelled.

 6.5.
 We reserve the right to temporarily suspend or permanently terminate your account at any time without explanation, including in cases where we believe that your account is being used in connection with suspicious activity, as well as in any other cases where this is required in accordance with applicable law or our internal policies.